xcode-actions/clt-logger/Readme.md

     - `UNKNOWN`

-    This is mostly useful if `CLTLogger` runs in an unknown environment (e.g. in a Docker it’s nigh impossible to know the output will be read in Apple Terminal or something else).
+    This is mostly useful if `CLTLogger` runs in an unknown environment (e.g. in a Docker it’s almost impossible to know the output will be read in Apple Terminal or something else).

     The output environment is currently only used to fix alignments and other edge cases when logging using emojis.